JacobHughes/terraform-auto-cloudtrail/README.md

 ## Prerequisites

 0. Clone this repo
+1. Make sure your AWS CLI is set up and configured with the correct profile
+    * The docs are available from Amazon - https://aws.amazon.com/cli/
+    * Your profile should be stored in `~/.aws/credentials` for easiest interaction with the code in this repo, alternatively you can use environment variables to specify your AWS access information.
 1. Install Terraform locally - see https://learn.hashicorp.com/terraform/getting-started/install.html
 2. Make sure your credentials for the account used by TerraForm is configured correctly in `~/.aws/credentials` - see https://www.terraform.io/docs/providers/aws/
     * Change the profile used by Terraform to be the name of your profile in `~/.aws/credentials`, on line 3 of `config.tf`